depeche-protocol/depeche-protocol.github.io/index.md

 * Message priority schemes (mitigates flooding DOS attacks)
 * Message signing (might be good or bad, depending on circumstances)
 * Internet support (when the Internet is available, make use of common carrier protocols such as HTTP)
-* Signing of messages and letters of recommendation (increasing trust in the senders)
+* Signing of messages and letters of recommendation (increasing trust in the senders and reducing risk of MITM attacks)